mwood23/netlify-cms-responsive-youtube-editor-widget/readme.md

 # netlify-cms-responsive-youtube-editor-widget

-Adds a Vimeo widget to your editor allowing you to embed videos responsively with your app.
+Adds a YouTube widget to your editor allowing you to embed videos responsively with your app.

 ## Installation